hujhax/austin-improv-wiki/Brent Unger.md

 While working as an extra on the *Friday Night Lights* television series, Brent befriended [[Michael Ferstenfeld]] who introduced him to the robust improv scene in Austin.
 Brent started classes in May 2011 with [[Shana Merlin]] and [[Ted Rutherford]] at [[Salvage Vanguard Theater]].
 He later transferred and finished classes at [[The Hideout Theatre]] with instructors [[Andy Crouch]], [[Roy Janik]], [[Lisa Jackson]] and [[Josh Gill]].

+Brent is an accomplished sound improviser scoring for numerous shows at The Hideout, Salvage Vanguard and Zach Theatre.
+He is the assistant sound improviser for Get Up and accompanied the troupe at the Montreal Improv Festival in October 2012.
+Most recently he scored for The Hideout Theatre's production of *Fandom: Star Wars* and *Fandom: Harry Potter*.

-Brent has been an occasional performer in recurring shows such as [[Fancy Pants]], [[The Derby]] and [[Maestro]].
-He has been a member of troupes [[Apocalypse]], [[Epic]] and [[Joy]].
-He’s the founding director of *[[Taxi Cab Impressions]]*, a predominantly short-form *Armando*-style troupe with a rotating cast pool.
+Brent is the founding director of *[[Taxi Cab Impressions]]*, a predominantly short-form *Armando*-style troupe with a rotating cast pool.
 Brent shares his own experiences as a taxi driver and audience members share their own experiences in taxis and those stories are used as inspiration for improvised scenes.

-Brent has been a taxi driver in the Austin area since 2008.
-He is a member of the Austin Facial Hair Club which is featured regularly on the reality T.V. show “Whisker Wars”.
+Mr. Unger has been a taxi driver in the Austin area since 2008 and he is a member of the Austin Facial Hair Club which is featured regularly on the reality T.V. show “Whisker Wars”.

 ## Shows
 * *[[Apocalypse]]*